 Veterinarian practices and dentists are also open statewide, while professional sports leagues got the go-ahead to begin practicing as well.

-As of June 26, five New York regions have entered the fourth and final phase of the state's reopening plan.
 Here are the businesses and activities allowed to resume during this phase:

 - All types of in-person higher education institutions, including but not limited to community and junior colleges, universities, graduate and professional schools, medical schools, and technical schools.
 Social distancing and facial coverings are mandatory.
 Higher education institutions must develop and submit a plan for reopening and operating for the duration of the COVID-19 public health emergency.